mastercomfig/mastercomfig/docs/customization/launch_options.md

 # Launch Options

-Right click Team Fortress 2 in your Steam library and click **Properties...**.
+Right-click Team Fortress 2 in your Steam library and click **Properties...**.
 In the window that appears, under **Launch Options**, remove anything that's in there and paste

 ```c